Navadeep-Reddy/HealthQuick/README.md

-# HealthQuickie
+# HealthQuick
-HealthQuickie is a web application designed to help users track their meals and monitor their nutritional intake.
+HealthQuick is a web application designed to help users track their meals and monitor their nutritional intake.